 Endoscopy Center of Southern Nevada Litigation.
 In April 2013, a Las Vegas jury awarded \$24 million in compensatory damages and \$500 million in punitive damages against a Company health plan and its parent corporation on the theory that they were negligent in their credentialing and monitoring of an in-network endoscopy center owned and operated by independent physicians who were subsequently linked by regulators to an outbreak of hepatitis C. The trial court reduced the overall award to \$366 million.
 The Company is appealing the case.
-Company plans are party to 41 additional individual lawsuits and two class actions, at various procedural stages, relating to the outbreak.
-The Company cannot reasonably estimate the range of loss, if any, that may result from these matters given the likelihood of reversal on appeal, the availability of statutory and other limits on damages, the novel legal theories being advanced by the plaintiffs, the various postures of the remaining cases, the availability in many cases of federal defenses under Medicare law and the Employee Retirement Income Security Act, and the pendency of certain relevant legal questions before the Nevada Supreme Court.
+Company plans are party to 18 additional individual lawsuits and two class actions, at various procedural stages, relating to the outbreak.
+In July 2014, the Nevada Supreme Court held that claims brought by Medicare Advantage plan members are preempted by the Medicare Act, which the Company anticipates will result in the dismissal of seven of the individual lawsuits.
+The Company cannot reasonably estimate the range of loss, if any, that may result from these matters given the likelihood of reversal on appeal, the availability of statutory and other limits on damages, the novel legal theories being advanced by the plaintiffs, the various postures of the remaining cases, the availability in many cases of federal defenses under Medicare law and the Employee Retirement Income Security Act of 1974, and the pendency of certain relevant legal questions before the Nevada Supreme Court.
 The Company is vigorously defending these lawsuits.